Kalispell Market Report: Land – March 2023

 Length of Time to Sell

 Land listings typically take longer to sell than home sales.
-The average days on market for land in 2021 was 5.1 months which was significantly less than the year before.
-For the last few months, land has been taking about 4.7 months to sell.
-It will be interesting to see how this measurement changes over the next few months.
-Property that is priced well for its location, services and amenities can sell relatively quickly.
+The average days on market for land in 2021 was 5.1 months which was significantly less than the previous year.
+In 2022, the average was also 5.1 months.
+In March 2023, land took about six and a half months to sell.

 Average or median sales prices are meaningless when discussing land sales.
 The qualities of one lot over another are so different as to make most comparisons moot.
 That being said, I am including a view of the total dollar value of all land sold per month to provide some kind of comparison to the previous year.

-In March 2022, $6.2M of land was sold, 39% more than last March and 24% more than last month.
-Land parcels currently under contract have a list price value of close to $24M.
-Next month’s results may be similar to this month’s, depending on which of those under contract deals close.
+In March 2023, $4.6M of land was sold, 25% less than last March but more than double last month.
+Land parcels currently under contract have a list price value of close to $7.5M.
+Next month’s results may be similar to this month’s, depending on which of the contracted sales close.
+So many factors go into the $ value of land sold that this is more of an informational fact than a predictive one.

-In terms of the lowest and highest prices for a land parcel sold, the lowest price parcel in March sold for less than $150K.
-It was more than a half acre with creek frontage.
-At the other end of the price range were ~60 acres of land with river frontage.
-This sold for more than $800K.
+In terms of the lowest and highest prices for a land parcel sold, the lowest price parcel in March was listed for $170K.
+It was 1 acre in the Creston Countryside Estates development.
+At the other end of the price range was a 10 acre parcel with zoning that might allow hotels, restaurants, a microbrewery and more.
+This was listed at $1.5M.

 To see previous land-related market reports, click here.